grafana/k6-learn/Modules/Performance testing methodologies.md

 In the past, this was the traditional mix.
 Most of the projects were performance testing this way ten years ago.

 It is heavily phased in the same way as Waterfall does.
-On top of that, since it is monolithic, it focuses on automating front-end and end-to-end load tests.
+On top of that, since it is monolithic, it focuses on automating frontend and end-to-end load tests.
 The big-bang release nature of Waterfall and the Monolithic solutions make it almost mandatory to focus on load testing for production and worst-case scenario loads.

 The performance (load) testing project will have the following phases that usually start after development has finished: **Discovery**, figuring out the performance risks, the system uses, and processes available. **Design**, identify the business processes to script, document load test cases, plan every script, every scenario run, and document it all. **Creation**, script all the business processes, create the scenarios, getting everything ready to run some load tests. **Execution**, run all the planned load scenarios, gather the results from each, report any found issues, and repeat if needed/viable. **Reporting**, right before the production release, present the findings; this may stop the production release if the results need rework.